GuoBioinfoLab/ImmuDef/README.md

 ## Package: `Immune_Score_Caculator`

-We created the python package called `Immune_Score_Caculator` that uses `scanpy` ans `torch` to explainablely annotate cell type on single-cell RNA-seq data.
+We created a python package called "Immune_Score_Caculator" that uses RNA-seq data to compute quantitative assessments of an individual's immune function.

 # Requirements
 - Python 3.10